-Take a close look at the infographic below, one I created for this article.
+Take a close look at the infographic below.
 Stew on the statistics a while, then read on.

 (See end notes for sources).

 Now let’s consider the unknown implications of these facts.
 Many of these people are and always will be labeled as criminals, carrying with it not only the stigma, but the likelihood of diminishing their opportunities for employment.
 Some have their family lives destroyed and some must struggle unnecessarily to overcome the barriers our society has placed upon them for their infractions.
 Children are without their parents and often put into foster care because of imprisoned parents.
 Finally, realize that because it’s often only a misdemeanor offense, it doesn’t mean it’s inconsequential.
 Allow me to illustrate with a couple of anecdotes.

 When I was in my youth, I experimented with drugs.
 I was not a casual pothead.
 I used it frequently and excessively.
 At age nineteen, I made a decision to join the military.
 Had the military discovered my previous drug abuse, I would have been denied that opportunity to serve.
 I stopped using drugs and twenty years later, I retired from the Air Force with both a bachelor’s and master’s degree, both earned while on active duty.
 I had transitioned from an enlisted man to an officer.
 I became a software engineer, and subsequent to my military life, a successful entrepreneur and businessman.
 Those professional and educational opportunities came as a benefit of my service.
 How was this possible?
 Because I was lucky and didn’t get caught experimenting with drugs.
 I shudder to think how my life would have turned out had I been arrested and convicted of indiscretions done while my frontal lobes weren’t even fully developed.